romangurevitch/ConcurrencyWorkshop/internal/buildingblocks/sync/atomic/README.md

 ## Use Cases

-Atomic operations are used when you need to ensure that operations on memory are completed without interruption, such as when implementing counters, flags, and other synchronization primitives.
+Atomic operations are used when you need to ensure that operations on memory are completed without interruption, such as when implementing counters, flags, and other synchronisation primitives.

 ## Common Pitfalls